 Fried Food Linked to Inflammatory Bowel Disease + Colon Cancer

-All that said, based on some new studies, it is safe to say that a steady diet of fried food is unhealthy at best, and that being careful about which oils you cook with is crucial.
-In a study published by the American Association for Cancer Research, researchers found that a steady diet of fried food in mice induced colitis while exaggerating risk of inflammatory bowel disease and colon cancer.1 In fact, tumors doubled in size from the control group to the study group.1,2
+All that said, based on some new studies, it is safe to say that a steady diet of fried food is unhealthy at best and that being careful about which oils you cook with is crucial.
+In a study published by the American Association for Cancer Research, researchers found that a steady diet of fried food in mice induced colitis while exaggerating the risk of inflammatory bowel disease and colon cancer.1 In fact, tumors doubled in size from the control group to the study group.1,2

-The study found frying food in oil impaired intestinal barrier function, also known as leaky gut syndrome.
-It enhanced passage of toxic lipopolysaccharide (LPS) and bacteria from the gut wall into the blood, lymph, and systemic circulation, increasing tissue inflammation throughout the body.1
+The study found frying food in oil impaired intestinal barrier function, also known as a leaky gut syndrome.
+It enhanced the passage of toxic lipopolysaccharide (LPS) and bacteria from the gut wall into the blood, lymph, and systemic circulation, increasing tissue inflammation throughout the body.1

-FACT: Up until this study, harmful effects of fried food had been inconclusive, which may explain why it is still allowed to be served around the world.1
+FACT: Up until this study, the harmful effects of fried food had been inconclusive, which may explain why it is still allowed to be served around the world.1

 For their experiments, researchers used canola oil, used widely in America for frying.
-Their hypothesis was that polyunsaturated fatty acids found in most vegetable-based cooking oils would oxidized or become damaged when heated and would then be responsible for inflammation.1,2
+Their hypothesis was that polyunsaturated fatty acids found in most vegetable-based cooking oils would oxidize or become damaged when heated and would then be responsible for inflammation.1,2

 To test their theory, researchers isolated polar compounds from frying oil and fed these to mice.
 Results were very similar to when mice were fed frying oil, suggesting that polar compounds are responsible for the inflammatory effects of fried foods.1,2